seai-lab/TorchSpatial/LocEncoder/documentation/Encoders/Space2Vec-grid.md

 ### Features
 - **Sinusoidal Encoding**: Utilizes sinusoidal functions to encode spatial differences, allowing for the representation of these differences in a form that neural networks can more effectively learn from.
-- **Configurable Parameters**: Allows customization of encoding parameters such as the dimensionality of space, number of frequencies used, and the maximum and minimum radius for encoding scales.

 ### Configuration Parameters
 - **coord_dim**: Dimensionality of the space being encoded (e.g., 2D, 3D).